dee-kryvenko/jenkins-terraform-kubernetes-demo/README.md

     ```
     terraform destroy
     ```
-1. Note that since images in ECR were not managed by terraform and I'm too lazy put together a workaround for it - previous step would fail till you manually clean up all images under given ECR repository.
+1. Note that since images in ECR were not managed by terraform and I'm too lazy to put together a workaround for it - previous step would fail till you manually clean up all images under given ECR repository.